Musical Mystery Bicycle Tour

 Who is running the event?
-The Cambridge Bicycle Committee with the help of the Cambridge Police Bicycle Patrol Unit, the Cambridge Community Development Department, the Cambridge Public Works Department and the Cambridge Historical Commission.
+The Cambridge Bicycle Committee with the help of the Cambridge Police Bicycle Patrol Unit, the Cambridge Community Development Department and the Cambridge Public Health Department.
+Additional support is provided by Whole Foods Market, Zing Pizza, and Kind snack bars.

 Do I need to register?
 There is no registration, just show up and enjoy!

 Is it suitable for adult beginner cyclists?
-Yes, if they are in sufficient physical health to safely travel at an average speed of about 8 miles an hour for an extended length of time.
-It is of course possible to only stay with the ride for a portion of the trip and head back at their own time and pace.
+Yes, if they are in sufficient physical health to safely travel at an average speed of about 7 miles an hour for an extended length of time.
+It is of course possible to only stay with the ride for a portion of the trip and head back at one’s own time and pace.

 How difficult will the route be?
-Flat and easy.
+Mostly flat and easy.

 Will there be a police escort?
 Yes, the Cambridge Police Department's Bike Patrol will be with us the entire way.
 Riders are expected to stay with the group and follow the instructions of the Bicycle Patrol officers.